top of page

 Do you offer telehealth?

-Telehealth is generally less ideal for younger children, though I have developed methods that help maintain engagement when it is necessary.
+Telehealth is generally less ideal for younger children, though I have developed methods that help maintain therapeutic engagement when it is necessary.

 What happens in the first session?